atlarge-research/apate/README.md

 # Emulating Kubernetes
-This project deals with emulating Kubernetes pods, making it possible to run thousands of pods on a single laptop to emulate how kubernetes will respond to that.
+This project deals with emulating Kubernetes pods, making it possible to run thousands of pods on a single laptop to emulate how Kubernetes will respond to that.

 ## Infrastructure
 The application has 3 main components, which will be discussed here.